Install Python with Rye

 , and venv

 for managing versions, software libraries, and environments.
-If your project is more complex than a simple script or utility, use Rye to install Python and software libraries.
-Rye is a new tool, so you will not find as many tutorials as for Pyenv.
-But Rye is easier to use and more powerful.
+For projects that were more complex than a simple script or utility, developers used Rye to install Python and software libraries.

 Install Pyenv or Rye?